adobe/xamarin-acpuserprofile/README.md

 The created NuGet packages can be found in the `bin` directory.
 This directory can be added as a local nuget source and packages within the directory can be added to a Xamarin project following the steps in the "Package Manager Installation" above.
 ## Usage

-The ACPUserProfile binding can be opened by loading the `ACPUserProfile.sln` with Visual Studio.
+The ACPUserProfile binding can be opened by loading the `ACPUserProfileBinding.sln` with Visual Studio.
 The following targets are available in the solution:

 - Adobe.ACPUserProfile.iOS - The ACPUserProfile iOS bindings.
 - Adobe.ACPUserProfile.Android - The ACPUserProfile Android binding.